Review information about the newly implemented Pay-for-Performance Program.

 Registered Nurse (RN): A nurse licensed under and within the scope of Minnesota statutes.

-Genetic Counselor or Geneticist: An individual who is board certified by the American Board of Genetic Counseling (ABGC).
+Genetic Counselor or Geneticist: A person who is board certified by the American Board of Genetic Counseling (ABGC).

 The process of control and direction by which the physician accepts full professional responsibility for the supervisee, instructs the supervisee in their work, and oversees or directs the work of the supervisee.
 The process must meet the following conditions: